 Negative

-The check_number() function demonstrates how multiple return statements create efficient branching logic.
+ZeroThe check_number() function demonstrates how multiple return statements create efficient branching logic.
 Each condition evaluates the input and immediately returns the appropriate string result, eliminating the need for storing temporary variables.

-This pattern creates cleaner, more maintainable code compared to storing results in variables.
+return "Zero" acts as a default case when no other conditions matchreturn statement executes, the function stops immediately.
+This prevents unnecessary condition checkingThis pattern creates cleaner, more maintainable code compared to storing results in variables.
 The immediate returns make the function's logic flow easy to follow and modify.

-Using return with generators
+return with generatorsdef countdown(n):

 while n > 0: